Amr-elleithy/Pizza_recipes/README.md

 Simple and intuitive UI

-Built using Flutter for Android devices
+Built using Flutter for Android,IOS,Desktop devices